 Bald eagles are at the top of the avian food chain, so their only natural enemies are bears and wolves.
 When their population drops, it means humans have done something to harm the eagles’ wild habitat.
 Bald eagle populations starting declining in the late 1800s, with many killed for sport.
 In the mid 1900s, farmers began using pesticides to protect their crops from insects.
 They didn’t realize that eagles would eat fish from bodies of water that had been contaminated by overuse of the poison.

 In a joint resolution to Congress, President Reagan proclaimed 1982 the Bicentennial Year of the American Bald Eagle and noted June 20, 1982, as National Bald Eagle Day.
 By the time of this resolution, bald eagles had become endangered in 43 states.
 Fortunately, the use of pesticides is better regulated now, and bald eagles have made a dramatic comeback in some states.
 However, what happened to them shows how all wildlife is linked together.

-Bald eagles are currently classified as threatened in southern Canada and most of the United States by the U.S Fish and Wildlife Service.
+Bald eagles are currently classified as threatened in southern Canada and most of the United States by the U.S. Fish and Wildlife Service and were recently de-listed from the its endangered species list.
 They are still abundant in their northern range, especially in Alaska.